maninjwa/xlwings-server-auth-azuread/README.md

 * If you assign a new role to a user, they will have to reset the access token (or wait until it expires).
 * You can either run the following on a command prompt: ``xlwings auth azuread --reset``
-* Or call this functionality from VBA like so:
+* Or create a VBA function:

   ```vb.net
   Sub Reset()